dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

           interfering with the environment, which is at least one reason why we should wait.

+### Commercialized Space Travel's Influence on Large Scale Real-Estate Trends

+- (from speculative history article)
+- equatorial regions valuable as ideal locations for both:
+  - geostationary space elevators
+  - space launch locations
+- and therefore, there is a gravitation towards the north/south poles for resources, followed by a counter-trend of gravitation towards the equator for both sending/receiving resources to/from space
+- depending on the engineering specifics of space elevators, some equatorial regions may be more or less valuable than others
+- there are also quasi-geostationary space elevators, augmented with basic propulsion.
+  - these are easier to build because they don't require as much nano-tech.
+    - i.e. solar sail + ion propulsion upwards, while dangling a space-elevator downwards, so it's always falling but always moving upwards.
+      - combine this with a means of getting stuff 20km into the air and you have yourself a space elevator that doesn't need to overcome the tension requirements that are prohibiting us from obtaining one now
+    - this isn't exactly a new idea, but it is likely that something like this will be the first kind of space elevator

 ### space-faring institutions establish sovereignty using transnationalism

 - more on this....